Jank14/Jank14.github.io/pages/outreach_talks.md

 ### Entrepreneurship <br>
 <ul>
-<li>Jagriti Yatra (2019-2020) <ul>
-    <li> An exciting journey around 12 different places in India, connecting with 450 people from different parts of world.
-Meeting people who are doing exceptionally well in the fields of social welfare, Sustainable Product development, Technology, Rural development etc. </li> </ul> </li>
+<li>PCCOE ACM-W(2019-Present) <ul>
+    <li> Founder and President of PCCOE ACM Women's chapter.
+A club by Women in STEM open for generic audience trying to provide support and opportunities to under represented sections of STEM.
+We were the first ACM-W chapter who organised events for Women and Allies headed by Women.
+The ACM chapter works along side PCCOE's other chapters to organize inter college events and opportunities. </li> </ul> </li>
 </ul> <br>

 ### Talks (Speaker/Presentations/Workshops) <br>
 <ul>
-<li> Took a Session on Neuroscience and Artificial Intelligence in a GDG Meetup.  </li>
-<li> Conducted Introductory Workshop on Robotics and AI to Rural IT people as a part of India
-Literacy Program. </li>
+<li> Worked as Google AI Explorer Instructor, teaching ML at 3 levels to college students through various sessions for a semester </li>
-<li> Conducted 2 day workshop on Robotics in College as a part of Tech Club named RIGNITC. </li>
+<li> Conducted Introductory Session on jobs in ML and how I got in as Machine Learning Engineer through LILA Poonawalla Foundation. </li>
+<li> Organised Mentorship program through PCCOE ACM-W so as to guide students about curriculum as well as career and scholarship opportunities </li>
+<li> Organised First Event of PCCOE - ACMW engima for Women and Allies for learning and development for 2 days.
 </ul><br>

 ### Competitions <br>
 <ul>
-<li> Participated in NiTCkathon.Ai which is an AI based hackathon conducted by JMR Infotech. </li>
-<li> Quarter Finalist at India design Contest conducted by DST, Texas Instruments,Startup India.  </li>
+<li> Winner of Water Olympiad - University Level Project competition for Underwater Autonmous Vehicle for underwater plastic detection project </li>
+<li> Semi finalist of Avishkar - State Level Project competition for Underwater Autonmous Vehicle for underwater plastic detection project </li>
+<li> Semi finalist of TCS codevita  </li>
+<li> Semi finalist of Lady Ada competition  </li>
 </ul><br>

-### Seminars/Talks <br>
+### Scholarships <br>
 <ul>
-<li> Participated in Short-term programme on Research Methodology in Science, Energy and Management. </li>
-<li> Participated in a full day session on Startup and IPR Awareness Program.  </li>
-<li> Participated in a seminar on Innovations in Space Technology. </li>
+<li> GHCI scholarship recipient </li>
+<li> Funded my Engineering through LPF scholarship of 60k per year </li>
+<li> Funded my Engineering through LPF scholarship of 40k per year  </li>
 </ul>